Guide

 Make it easier to predict profit margins

-When you sell inventory, you report the Cost of Goods Sold (COGS) – what you paid for the inventory – as an expense.
-If you're using FIFO, you calculate COGS based on items you've already bought, which makes it easier to predict how changing prices will affect your future margins.
+When you sell inventory, you report the cost of goods sold (COGS) – what you paid for the inventory – as an expense.
+If you use FIFO, you calculate COGS based on items you’ve already bought.
+This makes it easier to predict how changing prices will affect your future margins.

 Gives variable results depending on market conditions

-When prices rise (thanks to inflation, say) the FIFO method values your inventory higher.
-This, in turn, decreases your COGS and increases your net profit, which in turn increases your tax bill.
-But if costs go down, FIFO reduces your current inventory valuation, increasing COGS and shrinking net profit, ultimately leading to a lower tax liability compared with other inventory accounting methods.
+When prices rise due to inflation, FIFO values your inventory higher.
+This decreases your cost of goods sold and increases your net profit, which can increase your tax bill.
+If costs go down, FIFO lowers your current inventory value and increases your cost of goods sold.
+This can reduce your net profit and lower your tax liability compared with other inventory methods.

 Supports international expansion

-Because it complies with International Financial Reporting Standards (IFRS), the FIFO method makes it easier to maintain consistent financial reporting as your business grows into new markets – so you won’t have to change your financial reporting if you expand overseas.
+Because FIFO complies with International Financial Reporting Standards (IFRS), it’s easier to keep your financial reporting consistent as your business grows into new markets – so you don’t have to change your reporting if you expand overseas.

 FIFO vs LIFO

 LIFO stands for last in, first out – the opposite of FIFO.
-LIFO calculates the value of your inventory as if you sold the newest items first – again, you don't actually need to sell the newest items first.
+LIFO calculates your inventory value as if you sold the newest items first – even though you don’t actually need to sell the newest items first.

-Here's an example of when it makes sense to sell older items first for effective inventory management, even if you use the LIFO system.
-Say a grocery store buys milk from its suppliers for $1 per gallon and then the price goes up to $1.50.
-The store sells the oldest $1 milk first so that it doesn't spoil, but because the store uses LIFO, its bookkeeper accounts for the sale as if the $1.50 milk (bought last) was sold first.
+Here’s an example of when it makes sense to sell older items first for effective inventory management, even if you use the LIFO system.
+Imagine your grocery store buys milk for $1 per gallon, then the price rises to $1.50.
+You sell the oldest $1 milk first so it doesn’t spoil.
+But if you use LIFO, you account for the sale as if the $1.50 milk (bought last) was sold first.

 During inflation, LIFO keeps the least expensive items on the books, meaning your inventory is worth less on your balance sheet.
 That also means that your business accounts for selling the most expensive items first – a move that increases your COGS, decreases net profits, and leads to lower income taxes.
 FIFO does the opposite, as described above.

-Businesses can choose to use LIFO instead of FIFO for their income tax returns, but they must attach an election form to their return and commit to using LIFO until they get permission from the IRS to switch back.
+You can choose to use LIFO instead of FIFO for your income tax returns.
+You must file a form with your return to elect to use LIFO and commit to that method until you get permission from the IRS to switch back.

 How to use the FIFO method